Topp-Roots-Lab/rsa-gui/doc/virtual-machine-setup.md

 # Virtual Machine Example Setup

 This is an example run through of setting up Viper with CentOS 8 from scratch as a virtual machine (VirtualBox).
 This set up does not assume the virtual machine is a part of the Data Science cluster, so it does not use its authentication server or NFS mounts.
+This assumes you have already installed CentOS 8 on your VM.
+For guidance on how to set up the operating system, please follow the appropriate guide found at https://github.com/Topp-Roots-Lab/operations-scripts.

 ```bash
 # ==== Users and groups ====